Read through the PDF articles below on proper horse care or feel free to shop our products

 Grain mixes contain grain and molasses, but not much else.
 As-is they always contain more phosphorus than calcium which is a problem and if fed as the primary supplement can lead to nutrient deficiencies and imbalances in the total ration.
 Manufactured complete feeds and supplements are popular with many producers because they contain vitamins and minerals in the correct amounts and ratios for horse care.
 Be sure to check the label though and buy feeds and supplements from a reputable manufacturer.
 Vitamins and minerals added to feeds must be listed on the label (tag).
 If they are not listed, the feed is a grain mix, not a fortified feed.
 Fortified feeds primarily come in two main forms: sweet feeds and pelleted feeds.

-It becomes obvious that properly feeding horses can be a complex proposition and which requires a lot of study.
-In the next part of this series we will evaluate current concepts in providing energy for performance horses and the role that dietary fat can play in the animal’s diet.
+It becomes obvious that properly feeding horses can be a complex proposition and which requires a lot of studies.
+In the next part of this series, we will evaluate current concepts in providing energy for performance horses and the role that dietary fat can play in the animal’s diet.

 Dr. Steve Blezinger is a nutritional and management consultant with an office in Sulphur Springs Texas.
 He can be reached at Route 4, Box 89, Sulphur Springs, TX 75482, by phone at (903) 885-7992 or by e-mail at email@example.com.